webpy/webpy.github.com/install.md

 ## Development

 webpy comes with a built-in webserver.
-Learn how write an application by following the [tutorial](http://webpy.infogami.com/tutorial2).
+Learn how to write an application by following the [tutorial](http://webpy.infogami.com/tutorial2).
 When you have an application written, put your code into `code.py` and start the server like this:

      python code.py